trafi/states/README.md

 We use states in Trafi for a few reasons:
 - States break down big problems to small pieces
 - States keep our code pure and easily testable
-- States help us share solutions between platforms
+- States help us share solutions between platforms & languages
-- State make debugging easier with a single pure function
+- States make debugging easier with a single pure function

 ## Why shouldn't I use states?
 - It's an unusual development flow